-This information explains how to clean your hands correctly with soap and water or an alcohol-based hand sanitizer.
+This information explains how to clean your hands with soap and water or an alcohol-based hand sanitizer.

 Why is hand hygiene so important?

-When germs get into your body, they can cause an infection.
-All patients are at risk for infection while in the hospital.
+When germs get into your body, they can cause infection.
+Everyone is at risk for infection while in the hospital.
 Hand hygiene is the best way to prevent the spread of germs and infections.
-It only takes 15 seconds of washing your hands or using an alcohol-based hand sanitizer such as Purell® to kill the germs that cause infections.
-You can take action by cleaning your own hands and asking your visitors to clean their hands.
+It only takes 20 seconds of washing your hands or using an alcohol-based hand sanitizer (such as Purell®) to kill germs.
+Take action by cleaning your hands and asking your visitors to clean their hands.

 When should I clean my hands with soap and water?

-- After using the toilet, urinal, or bedside commode
+- After using the toilet, urinal, or bedside commode.

-- If your hands look dirty
+- If your hands look dirty.

-- Before you eat or prepare food
+- Before you eat or prepare food.

-- If you have an infection with the germ Clostridium difficile (C. Diff) or norovirus
+- If you have an infection with the germ Clostridium difficile (C. diff) or norovirus.

 - Rinse your hands well under warm running water.